USEPA/Public_Web_AppBuilder/widgets/BatchEditor/README.md

 ## Features

+* Create selection set for updating by one of the following methods
-* Select by Polygon Layer.
+  * Select by Feature.
   * Select by Shape.
-* Ability to select from any type of feature class.
-* Ability to select type of spatial relationship between features and user selection..
-* Set style of symbol for drawn shape.
-* Set style of symbol for selected features.
+  * Select by Feature and related data.
+  * Select by attribute.

 ## Requirements
-* ArcGIS WebApp Builder Beta 1.
+* ArcGIS WebApp Builder decemember 2014 Developer Edition.

 ## Instructions
 Deploying Widget

-Setting Up Repository for Development
-In order to develop and test widgets you need to deploy the BatchEditor folder to the stemapp/widgets directory in your WebApp Builder installation.
-If you use Github for windows this can be accomplished using the following steps.

-1. Sync the repository to your local machine.
-2. Close Open the Repository in Windows Explorer
-3. Close Github for Windows
+1. Download and extract the developers edition of the Web AppBuilder
-4. Cut and paste the entire BatchEditor folder into the stemapp/widgets folder
+2. Copy and paste the entire BatchEditor folder into the stemapp/widgets folder
-5. Launch Github for Windows and choose the option to locate the repository.
-This will change the location on disk to the new location.

 ### General Help
 [New to Github?
 Get started here.](http://htmlpreview.github.io/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)